 We are committed to upholding the rigorous environmental standards established by green-certification programs.
 Our primary objective is to attain net-zero emissions by the year 2050, and as such, we are continuously operating and growing our business in a sustainable manner.
-Moving forward, we intend to obtain certification from distinguished programs like LEED and EDGE for more of our buildings, with the ultimate aim of ensuring that all our RCR properties are green-certified.
+Moving forward, we will continue certifying our buildings under internationally recognized sustainability benchmarks such as LEED and EDGE with the ultimate goal of ensuring that all our RCR properties are green-certified.